canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 2. Create Flask app, using the pickled model.
 3. Containerize the Flask app in a Docker Container.
 4. Upload an image of the container to DockerHub.
-5. Dowload the image of the container in a new evironemnt and test
+5. Download the image of the container in a new evironment and test

-## Working Enrionments
+## Working Enironments

 For the work of developing a model in a notebook, I used Google Colab.
 For Flask app and docker container development I worked in the AWS Cloud9 space.
 Finally, to test that the docker image was successfully created and deployed to DockerHub, I deployed the docker image to new environment, in this case Google Cloud Platform.

 # Step 1 - Develop a Model
 Before I developed a model, I needed to identify a problem and an associated dataset.
 As this project was about created a Docker Container, and not data processing or model accuracy, I decided to pick a pretty simple, clean dataset.
 I went with the Wine Dataset from the UCI Machine Learning Repository.
 There's a good chance you've seen it before.
 It's not **Iris** popular, but it's popular.
 The dataset can be found here: [https://archive.ics.uci.edu/ml/datasets/wine](https://archive.ics.uci.edu/ml/datasets/wine).

 I focused only on the Red Wine part of the data.
 The data contained 12 variables, 11 features with one dependent variable.
-The dependednt variable was **wine quality** one a 1 - 10 scale.
-All variables were contiuous.
+The dependent variable was **wine quality** one a 1 - 10 scale.
+All variables were continuous.

-In summary, I ran ran the data through four different regression models: linear regression, random forest regression, gradient boost regression, and support vector machines regression.
-The input data was also scalled with a Standard Scalar.
+In summary, I ran the data through four different regression models: linear regression, random forest regression, gradient boost regression, and support vector machines regression.
+The input data was also scaled with a Standard Scalar.

 The full analysis can be best seen in the notebook here: [https://github.com/canfielder/DSBA-6190_Proj2/blob/master/wine_predict/wine_quality_predict.ipynb](https://github.com/canfielder/DSBA-6190_Proj2/blob/master/wine_predict/wine_quality_predict.ipynb)